MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 ## Open access to a document for a user

-Let's turn on your permissions for the exact document so you _can_ get the answer.
+Turn on your permissions for the exact document so you _can_ get the answer.
 These require several pieces of information:

 * Azure Storage
     * Account name
     * Container name
-    * Blob/document URL
+    * Blob/document URL for `role_library.pdf`
 * User's ID in Entra ID

-Once this information is known, update the Azure AI Search index information for that document.
+Once this information is known, update the Azure AI Search index `oids` field for the `role_library.pdf` document.

 ### Get the URL for a document in storage